rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-27-rancher-desktop-is-a-kubernetes-api-server.md

 Enable Kubernetes in Rancher Desktop 2.0 and you get a cluster, which is no surprise.
-But the daemon that runs it, `rdd`, is itself a Kubernetes API server.
+But the daemon that runs it, `rdd`, is itself a Kubernetes API server too.
 It holds Rancher Desktop's own state as objects you can query.
 So there are actually two Kubernetes API servers on your machine, and only one of them runs your pods.

 <!-- truncate -->

-Back in the [install walkthrough](/blog/installing-rancher-desktop-2) I ran `rdd ctl get app`, watched Rancher Desktop's own state print as a Kubernetes object, and said it deserved a post of its own, so here's that post.
+Back in the [install walkthrough](/blog/installing-rancher-desktop-2) I ran `rdd ctl get app`, watched Rancher Desktop's own state print as a Kubernetes object, and said it deserved a post of its own, so here it is.

-That second API server is up before you enable Kubernetes.
-It stays up after you turn Kubernetes off again.
-That sounds odd, but it gets simpler once you know that Kubernetes really is two separate things sharing a single name.
+`rdd`'s API server runs whether or not you ever enable Kubernetes, and it stays up after you turn Kubernetes off again.
+That sounds odd, but it makes sense once you know that Kubernetes really is two separate things sharing a single name.

 ## Kubernetes is two things

-The part everyone meets is the workload layer: the kubelet on each node, the pods, and your containers.
+The part everyone knows is the workload layer: the kubelet on each node, the pods, and your containers.
 You hand it a Deployment, and it finds a node and runs the thing.
 But the other part is the control plane, where an API server holds resources and controllers reconcile them.
 You write down what you want;
 the controllers work to make it true.

 The control plane knows nothing about containers; it just stores objects and runs reconcile loops.
-The containers themselves only show up when the workload layer acts on those objects.
-So if you pull the two halves apart, the control plane turns out to be a general engine for "here's the state I want, go make it so."
-That engine is the part `rdd` keeps.
+Containers are only created when the workload layer acts on those objects.[^kubelet] The control plane is a general engine for "here's the state I want, go make it so."
+That engine is the part of Kubernetes `rdd` uses for its own state and interface.

 ## The App object